maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 8.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Select the advanced features of lighting (the small arrow at the bottom) and change intensity units to **Lumens**.
 Many lights we use day to day are published in lumens so it is a common format.
 You can also use **Candelas**.
 Do not use **Unitless** as this is legacy for old versions to work.
-Set the value to `3.2` as it is a dim glow that we want.
+Set the value to `3.2` lumens as it is a dim glow that we want.

 ![change point light to 3.2 lumens](images/ReduceBrightness.jpg)